Frank Aguon: 32nd Guam Legislature

 Senator Aguon was return to his office and sworn in as a senator on January 7, 2013, with his wife, Jennifer and his kids in attendance.
 As chairman of the Guam US Military Relocation, Homeland Security, Veteran's Affairs and Judiciary.

 On January 25, 2013 Senator Aguon introduced Bill No. 24-32 (COR) of the Guam Code Annotated relative to waiver of fees for immediate kin of fallen heroes.

 In December 2014 Senator Aguon introduced at bill to amend Section 1 of Public Law 32-208; relative to removing "Senators of I Liheslaturan Guahan" from the Competitive Wage Act of 2014.

 In December Senators Aguon and Rodriguez introduced Bill No. 412-32 (COR) Guam Code Annotated, relative to requiring abortion providers to include gestational age in abortion reports.

-2014 Election
+2014 election

-On June 25, 2014, Aguon filed for candidacy with the Guam Election Commission for a next term as a Democratic senator for 33rd Guam Legislature.
+On June 25, 2014, Aguon filed for candidacy with the Guam Election Commission for another term as a Democratic senator for 33rd Guam Legislature.
 Aguon's campaign treasurer is now Epifanio Winston M. Ilicito replacing J. Arthur Chan, Jr. for his working engineer.

 In his bid for re-election, Senator Aguon was first place, with 6,556 votes or 79.3% of the Democratic primary vote.
 Senator Aguon won re-election with 1st place with more votes in 2014 than his 2nd-place run in 2012.